Active Learning Strategies

 Supporting Paper: Eddy et al., 2014

-Challenge: Many instructors fail to use student response systems (‘clickers’) to maximum effect.
+Challenge: Many instructors do not use student response systems in large active-learning classrooms ('clickers') to their full potential.

-Challenge: Students often fail to think through multiple-choice questions sufficiently during an exam.
+Challenge: Students often fail to think through multiple-choice questions deeply enough during an exam.

 Supporting Paper: Nicol, 2007

-Technique: Create a two-stage exam with students tackling an exam first individually and immediately afterwards as part of a predetermined small group.
-The final mark is a combination of both exam scores, with a greater proportion of the exam time and mark given to the individual stage.
+Technique: Create a 2-stage examination: students complete the first stage individually and then retake it immediately in a predetermined small group.
+Keep most of the time and marks attached to the individual stage.

 Supporting Paper: Jang et al., 2017 and Roberts et al., 2018